Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 The bot also needs a story engine.

-The story engine is what makes the roleplay move.
+The story engine is what keeps the roleplay moving.

 It answers a different question from the character profile.